whipowill/quake-mod-scarlet/README.md

 ### Experimental Features

-- **Glory Kills** - melee attacks and killstreaks grant health and armor rewards
 - **Killing Spree** - game announces when you're on a killstreak and when it ends
+- **Stimpacks** - ease your wounds w/ stimpacks that drop from the dead
+- **Glory Kills** - melee attacks and killstreaks grant extra stimpack rewards
 - **Highlander Games** - higher their killstreak, greater the reward for taking their head
 - **Random Powerups** - every kill has a chance to drop a random powerup
+- **Shield Recharge** - survive the battle and your shield begins to recharge

 ## Changelog